-In the last comparison blog, we discussed the Alaskan Malamute versus the Siberian Husky.
+In the last comparison blog, we discussed the Miniature Pinscher versus the Manchester Terrier.
 This time, we will consider the similarities and differences between the English Cocker Spaniel and the Irish Setter.
 Let’s take a look!

 The English Cocker Spaniel has a long history with roots in Spain and England.
-Like many modern-day Spaniels, the English Cocker Spaniel descended from the original old Spaniel types of England, whose heritages can be further traced back to the famous Spanish bird dogs of old.
-Before the 1600s, a Spaniel was considered any dog that performed the function of flushing fowl into a net, and then, after the invention of the gun, a Spaniel was a dog that could flush fowl into the line of fire.
+Like many modern-day Spaniels, the English Cocker Spaniel descended from the original old Spaniel dogs of England, whose heritages can be traced back to the famous Spanish bird dogs of old.
+Before the 1600s, a Spaniel performed the function of flushing fowl into a net.
+After the invention of the gun, a Spaniel could flush fowl into the line of fire.
 In 1882, the Kennel Club of England officially separated the Spaniels into three varieties based on size and usage: the Field Spaniel, the Springer Spaniel, and the Cocker Spaniel.

 Irish Setters are also known as the Irish Red Setter.
-Bred to hunt game birds, they were trained for netting, a process where the dog seeks game, crouches, and waits for the hunter to cast a net - covering the prey and the dog.
-As the sporting gun was added to the field, the Irish Setter’s purpose transformed into its modern expectation of pointing game by quartering (where the dog zigzags across a field in front of the hunter).
+Bred to hunt game birds, they were trained for netting, a process where the dog seeks game, crouches before the quarry, and waits for the hunter to cast a net, covering the prey and the dog.
+As the sporting gun was added to the field, the Irish Setter’s purpose transformed into pointing game by quartering (where the dog zigzags across an area in front of the hunter).

-According to written records, some estimates mark the Irish Setter’s appearance in early to mid-1700s Ireland.
-At its first conception, the Irish Setter resembled the Irish Red and White Setter with a mainly white coat bearing red areas.
-In the nineteenth century, selective breeding created the modern Irish Setter’s striking solid red coat ranging in shades of chestnut red to mahogany.
+Some estimates mark the Irish Setter’s appearance in early to mid-1700s Ireland, according to written records.
+However, at its first conception, the Irish Setter resembled the Irish Red and White Setter with a mainly white coat bearing red areas.
+In the nineteenth century, selective breeding created the modern Irish Setter’s striking solid red coat ranging from chestnut red to mahogany.

-These breeds share a similar breed group of Gun Dog breeds, although their sub-groups differ, with English Cocker Spaniels being part of the Flushing Dog group and Irish Setters being part of the Setters group.
+These breeds share a similar breed group of Gun Dog breeds, although their sub-groups differ, with English Cocker Spaniels being part of the flushing dog’s group and Irish Setters being part of the Setters group.